-Working under the auspices of the CSUN Values Statement, which seeks Alliances with the Community, and the Center for Community Engagement, this project aims to confront childhood obesity, which is prevalent in the low income, predominantly Latino community of Van Nuys – a small suburb of Los Angeles, California.
+Working under the auspices of the CSUN Values Statement, which seeks Alliances with the Community, and the Center for Community Engagement, this project aimed to confront childhood obesity, which is prevalent in the low income, predominantly Latino community of Van Nuys – a small suburb of Los Angeles, California.

 Van Nuys currently suffers from a childhood obesity rate of 29%.
 This rate ranks amongst the highest in the Los Angeles County.
-The goal of this project is to reduce the obesity rate to 9% by the end of 2013.
+The goal of this project was to reduce the obesity rate to 9% by the end of 2013.

 In order to accomplish this goal the Principal Investigators of this project, in conjunction with the Los Angeles Unified School District and the Northridge Hospital Center for Healthier Communities, implemented a multi-component, comprehensive intervention at three Van Nuys Elementary Schools: Cohasset Elementary, Anatola Elementary and Gault Elementary.

 The project intended to improve physical fitness education through training and lesson plan development, the promotion of physical activity during recess and lunch time and improving the healthy eating behavior of the students through Nutrition and Garden Education.